-Optional Outdoor Thermostat
+Optional Outdoor Thermostat (Field Supplied)

-An outdoor thermostat can be installed in the field with 2-stage electric heat by removing the orange wire from the E terminal on the terminal block and connecting to the outdoor thermostat.
-Connect the other side of the outdoor thermostat to W2 from the thermostat.
+An outdoor thermostat can be installed in the field with 2-stage electric heat by removing the orange wire from the W2 terminal on the unit terminal block and re-connecting it to the outdoor thermostat.
+Connect the other side of the outdoor thermostat to W2 on the unit terminal block.